datopian/playbook/style-guide/code-review/README.md

 There are some clear red flags that, on seeing any of them, you should immediately ask your colleague to address before continuing with any code review:

-* There is no CI
+* There is no CI.
-* There are no tests
+* There are no tests.
-* There are tests that fail
+* There are tests that fail.
-* There is code that is not linted
+* There is code that is not linted.

 ## Prioritizing code reviews